nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 <br/>

 ### 4.4 Workspace Feature
-Similar to a desktop, **AniChan** has a workspace feature which allows users to organise data in separate ‘containers’ and switch between them to avoid intermixing of information.
+Similar to a desktop, **AniChan** has a workspace feature which allows users to organise data in separate containers and switch between them to avoid intermixing of information.

 <br/>